- Arts Conservatory

 - Current Families

 “Village Academy Schools seek to educate college-bound students who not only wish to become self-fulfilled individuals but also to function as responsible, compassionate citizens of the world.”

-The 23 graduates of the Class of 2013 received 5.2 million dollars in scholarship offers.
+The 22 graduates of the Class of 2015 received nearly 3.5 million dollars in scholarship offers.